dejanpan/dji_phantom_plant_counting/README.rst

 ----------
 Calibration
 ----------
-Fly with the drone (Use DJI Go app) and shoot around 50 pictures of a checkeboard from close (0.5m), far (5m) and in between.
+- Fly with the drone (Use DJI Go app) and shoot around 50 pictures of a checkeboard from close (0.5m), far (5m) and in between.
 Also from different angles.
-Copy images in one folder and use image_file_to_ros_topic.cpp tool to generate a ROS bag.
+- Copy images in one folder and use image_file_to_ros_topic.cpp tool to publishes images as ROS messages.
+Use ``rosbag record`` to record a ROS bag file.
-Use https://github.int.bosppaa.com/deepfield/phenotyping/tree/indigo-develop/calibration_tools to calibrate the camera and generate CameraInfo.yaml.
+- Use https://github.int.bosppaa.com/deepfield/phenotyping/tree/indigo-develop/calibration_tools to calibrate the camera and generate CameraInfo.yaml.

 ----------
 Record plant images